zeek/zeek-docs/doc/scripts/base/bif/zeek.bif.zeek.rst

    Resizes a vector.

-   :aggr: The vector instance.
+   :param aggr: The vector instance.

-   :newsize: The new size of *aggr*.
+   :param newsize: The new size of *aggr*.

    :returns: The old size of *aggr*, or 0 if *aggr* is not a :zeek:type:`vector`.